castellanos70/PrimeFactorAttack/README.md

 12) Scott: Improve instructions display at the start of the game so they are easier to read

 13) Tim: Add a pause button (Press 'p')

+14) Aakash: Add a Hint Button.
+When a player press hint button then the factor of the prime number is displayed.
+At the beginning there will only be one hint available.
+And, as the user playes the game, the hint is increased.